 - Accepting gift cards

 - Promoting deals and discounts

-Perhaps the only competitor on this list that’s as well known as Square, Stripe has been used by big corporate names, including:
+Perhaps out of all of the Square alternatives on this list, Stripe is the only company that’s as well known as Square.
+Stripe has been used by big corporate names, including:

-While Stipe’s main industry is online payment processing, it has entered the mobile payment game with its own card readers.
+While Stripe’s main industry is online payment processing, it has entered the mobile POS system game with its own card readers.
 The company offers several mobile card readers and larger, independent systems.

 Stripe’s optimized transaction acceptance system means that when a transaction is declined, the system automatically retries the payment through various different connections.
 Stripe also allows customers to cancel their accounts with no penalties or fees, a plus for small businesses.